MooersLab/pymolsnips/README.md

 For several reasons, we recommend becoming productive in GNU <em>Emacs</em> first before trying the <em>Emacs</em> variants.
 First, the on-line resources that support mastery of GNU <em>Emacs</em> are far greater than the resources that support the variants.
-Second, the documentation for the variants assume a significant amount of prior knowledge of GNU <em>Emacs</em>.
+Second, the documentation for the variants assumes a significant amount of prior knowledge of GNU <em>Emacs</em>.
 Third, these variants run on top of GNU <em>Emacs</em>.

 It takes one to two weeks of nibbling away at <em>Emacs</em> tutorials to become productive at text editing in <em>Emacs</em>.
 There is a built-in tutorial in <em>Emacs</em> as well as many on-line tutorials.
-Visually appealing tutorial is available [here](https://www.gnu.org/software/emacs/tour/).
+A visually appealing tutorial is available [here](https://www.gnu.org/software/emacs/tour/).

 It takes several months to become competent in <em>Emacs</em>.
 It takes a life-time to master <em>Emacs</em> hence <em>Emacs</em> is known as a <b>life-time editor</b>.